Chinenye-ugwu/it-portfolio/week7.md

 ### Handwritten Reflection

-Completed as part of the Week 7 future reflection requirement.
+Completed and scanned as required for the Week 7 future reflection submission.

 ## Roundtable Discussion